Don’t start with the hardest part of marketing

 - Make your product offer clear and easy for the most aware to buy.
 If you want them to book a call with you then make booking simple and clearly signpost it.
 Use an automated service like Calendly.

 - For the product aware aim to clearly show how your product fits their expectation of a solution.
 Describe your services from their perspective, focusing on where they want to end up.
 Show them what the process of working with you would be.
 Then signpost them to where they can take the first step in becoming a client.

-- Bring your services to the attention of the solution aware.
+- Bring your solution to the attention of the problem aware who have decided they’re ready to do the work.
 Tell them about your method and what they can expect to achieve with you.
-By doing so, you’re putting your services on the table for their consideration.
+By doing so, you’re putting your solution on the table for their consideration.
 Then invite them to consider your product as a possible solution.

 - The problem aware are looking to find out more about their perceived problem, experience or situation.
 Don’t offer solutions at this stage.
 Empathise with them.
 Share experiences and stories that give them a deeper understanding before you begin signposting possible solutions.